costinm/krun/samples/cloudrun/README.md

 ### Namespace setup

 Each CloudRun service will be mapped to a K8S namespace.
-The service account used by CloudRun must be granted access to the GKE APIserver with minimal permissions, and must be allowed to get tokens.
+The service account used by CloudRun must be granted access to the GKE APIserver with minimal permissions, and must be allowed to get K8S tokens.

-This steps can be run by a user or service account with namespace permissions in K8S - does not require cluster admin.
+This steps can be run by a user or service account with namespace permissions in K8S - does not require k8s cluster admin.

-In this example we will use namespace 'fortio', set as WORKLOAD_NAMESPACE env variable.

 1. Create a google service account for the CloudRun app (once per namespace).
 If you already have a GSA you use for your CloudRun service - only add '--role="roles/container.clusterViewer"' binding to the existing service account.